-My father had called me a criminal.
-He gravely counseled me that homosexuality was unlawful in the State of Montana, and, appropriately, I could be sent to prison.
+My father called me a criminal, or more directly in his words, "a crook".
+He gravely advised me that homosexuality was unlawful in the State of Montana, and, appropriately, I could be sent to prison.
 My life was ruined, I could never get a job or buy a home.
 I was disgraced for life.
 Further, I had wrecked the reputation and standing of the family and, most disgracefully, that of my father.

 I prepared to run.

 Within days, there was a psychological assessment arranged by my father.
 I remember neither the identity of the doctor nor if his specialty was psychology, psychiatry or quackery.
 There was a long stilted conversation as he tried to draw me out. or maybe, confess.
 It felt like a cross examination.
 Late in our interview, he told me homosexuality alone was no longer officially considered to be a disorder and, therefore, could not alone result in involuntary commitment to an asylum.
 However, the homosexual lifestyle could still be a serious mental problem, and by continuing in it, I was dooming myself to hard life and an early death.
 By the end of the interview, I felt he should have handed me a package of coffin nails.

 Several weeks later, I was stranded in St. Louis, Missouri with no money in a dead VW Bus.
 I called my parents.
 My father, apparently dissuaded from involuntary commitment, offered me a deal.
 I accepted it to avoid another night on the street.
 By edict, he declared that this entire event never happened: it was over.
 I must transfer to the local university from the university that corrupted me.
 I was to never see or communicate with that person again.
 There were to be no discussions, no apologies, no reconciliation.
 We were to never speak of it.
 We never did.

 In anguish, I walked away from my first love.